high90/high90/_content/1-blog/2016-04-04-0700-static-and-free.md

 banner: bridge-construction.jpg
 caption: [State Library of New South Wales](https://flic.kr/p/a3Mnb7)
 link: http://www.practicallyefficient.com/2016/04/03/static-and-free.html
+type: link
 ---

-Eddie Smith describes the process of his blog [Practically Efficient](http://www.practicallyefficient.com) from Squarespace to Github-hosted Jekyll:
+Eddie Smith describes the process of moving his blog [Practically Efficient](http://www.practicallyefficient.com) from Squarespace to Github-hosted Jekyll:

 > My time with Squarespace ended today.
 It was never an entirely happy marriage between us, and it’s not worth spilling every detail why, but I will say that the main thing that ultimately drove me from Squarespace for good was its poorly implemented Markdown editor.